Coronavirus (COVID-19) information

 I am a 2018/2019 scholar (a new alumnus) still in the UK.
 I am unable to return home but my visa is expiring/has expired.
 What do I do?

-Please read the government’s advice to temporary residents on visas due to expire between 24 January and 31 May 2020.
-Please take all necessary action as set out in the advice.
+Please read the government’s advice to temporary residents on visas that expired between 24 January and 31 July 2020.

 I haven’t been able to complete my CAPF project this year due to coronavirus (COVID-19).
 What should I do?